Yesterday the roadmap was delivered to Victorians. As a Victorian living in Metro Melbourne, the roadmap was worse than I had anticipated.

 And, I’ve had one week off since March and am about to go and schedule in a couple more weeks when I finish this.
 Because, yes you can still burn out in isolation, in fact it can be even easier to do so.

 Where ever you find yourself day, take time to reflect on how you are really feeling, what you are really thinking and then act upon this feelings.
 If you would like some support with that I’m here for you.
-Whether that’s through self-care coaching, supervision, mentoring…simply email me at email@example.com and we can talk about your next steps.
+Whether that’s through self-care coaching or mentoring book an appointment now and we can talk about your next steps.